laro/Cilia/Old, Discarded Ideas.md

 ## `cilia` Standard Library
 - "**Alias**" for
     - member variables could be written as
-       `alias x = data[0]`
+       `alias x = data[0]`,
-    - member functions could use perfect forwarding
+    - member functions could use perfect forwarding,
-        - But this would not work for virtual functions
+        - but that would not work for virtual functions.

 ## `is`, `as`, Casting